Skip to main content

 $ ls

-If you've followed the above, you should see that conda has created a directory called miniconda3 in there where it puts the things it installs.
-For example the executable programs go in miniconda3/bin:
+If you've followed the above, you should see that conda has created a directory called miniforge3 in there where it puts the things it installs.
+For example the base environment executable programs go in miniforge3/bin:

-If you look there you will see (among many other things) the samtools executable - because we just installed it.
+If you look there you will see (among many other things) the mamba executable - because we just installed it.

-To make this work, when you activate conda it sets relevant environment variables to point into this folder.
-In particular it adds this bin directory to your PATH environment variable, which the terminal uses to know where to look for programs.
-Look:
+To make the environment work, when you activate conda it sets relevant environment variables to point to this gms folder.

 $ echo ${PATH}

-So if you type samtools, the first place the terminal looks is in that folder.
+You should see that the first entry is something like /users/<username>/miniforge3/envs/gms/bin (followed by some other paths).
+So if you type samtools, the first place the terminal looks for samtools is in that folder.

 If you deactivate the conda environment, PATH changes to remove that folder and samtools will no longer work: